dennis-kachila/Orion-Agent/README.md

 ## Extensibility

-- Add a new tool: drop a new .m file in +tools/ and add its handle in ToolBox.register()
+- Add a new tool: drop a new .m file in the appropriate +tools/ subdirectory and add its handle in ToolBox.register()
 - Swap LLM: edit llm/callGPT.m (response must stay JSON-parseable)
 - Vision upgrade: Use createSnapshot to send PNG to vision-capable LLMs for spatial feedback